Justin Vivian Bond: Solo career: 1993–present

 In June 2006, Bond appeared with David Hoyle in When David Met Justin at London's Bush Hall.
-Performing with the House of Whimsy Players at The Kitchen in October, Bond staged Re:Galli Blond (A Sissy Fix), "a self-penned musical spectacle of transgender oppression and uplift."
+Performing with the House of Whimsy Players at The Kitchen in October, Bond staged Re:Galli Blond (A Sissy Fix), "a self-penned musical spectacle of transgender oppression and uplift".
 They also appeared in Paul Festa's Apparition of the Eternal Church (2006).

 Bond has hosted the Weimer New York variety show since its inception in 2007.
 Justin Bond Is Close to You reinterpreted Karen Carpenter's album Close to You as part of Joe's Pub in the Park in Central Park in 2007, later moving to Australia's Sydney Opera House.

 In 2008, the GLAAD-nominated show Lustre premiered at PS122 in the East Village, then toured the UK with stops in London and Manchester as part of the It's Queer Up North Arts Festival.
 In December 2008, Bond appeared at London's Southbank Centre in Sinderella, written by Martyn Jacques of the Tiger Lillies.

 Justin Bond: Christmas Spells opened in December 2010 at Abrons Arts Center on Grand Street in Manhattan's Lower East Side.
 The two-part show included a trademark cabaret performance of holiday tunes, showcasing an original composition Could Baby Jesus in His Manger Foresee the Hate Sprung from That Night?
 This was followed by a theatrical adaptation of a short story by gender-theorist Kate Bornstein.
 In December 2015, an EP titled Christmas Spells was released, including three songs (Have Yourself a Merry Little Christmas, Remember (Christmas) and Christmas Spells).

 Bond starred as Warhol superstar Jackie Curtis in Jukebox Jackie as part of the 50th anniversary season of La MaMa Experimental Theatre Club between May and June 2012.
-"I've always been really interested in Jackie, Holly Woodlawn, and Candy Darling," they recounted in an interview at the time, "because they, along with Renee Richards and Christine Jorgensen, were the first famous trans people.
+"I've always been really interested in Jackie, Holly Woodlawn, and Candy Darling", they recounted in an interview at the time, "because they, along with Renée Richards and Christine Jorgensen, were the first famous trans people.
 When I was young, they were really the only trans people to which I had been exposed."
 According to Bond, the project originated as a revival of one of Jackie's "crazy, amphetamine-fueled" plays, but Bond (and director Scott Wittman) "couldn't really make sense of them" and turned to reportage instead.
-"I always liked Jackie," they said, "because Jackie wasn't willing to say 'I am a woman trapped in a man's body,' she'd say 'I'm trans, I'm not a man.
+"I always liked Jackie", they said, "because Jackie wasn't willing to say 'I am a woman trapped in a man's body,' she'd say 'I'm trans, I'm not a man.
 I'm not a woman.
 I'm Jackie.'
 Which, by the way, was the last line of the show."